Guildhall: As meeting houses for guilds

 These guilds controlled the way that trade was conducted in their region and codified rules governing the conditions of trade.
 Once established, merchant guild rules were often incorporated into the charters granted to market towns.
 By the 13th and 14th centuries, merchant guilds had acquired sufficient resources to erect guild halls in many major market towns.

 Medieval guild halls were used to store goods and as places for celebratory events.
 When not required for guild members' events, the hall often became place where townspeople could hold entertainments such as Passion plays.
 Guild members often cleaned streets, removed rubbish, maintained a nightwatch and provided food relief to the poor.
 Some medieval guilds allowed market trading to occur on the ground floor of the guildhall.

 In the City of London, the guilds are called "livery companies", and their guild halls are called livery halls.

-Guildhalls in the Low Countries
+In the Low Countries

 The Low Countries used to have guildhalls in every city, often one gildenhuis (Dutch, literally "guild house") for each trade.
 They were often elaborate, ornate buildings, demonstrating the guild's status.
 Occasionally a single hall would be used by all the city's guilds.